ihh300/ihh300.github.io/_posts/2018-10-20-Ensemble-Approach-To-Improve-Model-Performance.md

 |F1 | 0.850 |

 ### XGBoost
 XGBoost relies on Gradient Boosting, a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
 It builds the model in a stage-wise fashion like other boosting methods do, and it generalizes them by allowing optimization of an arbitrary differentiable loss function.
 XGBoost is one of the implementations of Gradient Boosting concept, but what makes XGBoost unique is that it uses “a more regularized model formalization to control over-fitting, which gives it better performance,” according to the author of the algorithm, Tianqi Chen.
 XGBoost performance optimization is achieved through parallelization of tree construction, distributed or out of core Computing, and cache optimization.

 ##### Implementation
-To implement XGBoost, [r, XGboost][4] package is used.
+To implement XGBoost, [R, XGboost][4] package is used.
 XGBoost requires the predictors to be numeric and to have both training and test data in numeric matrix format.

 ##### Hyperparameters setting
 The hyperparameters to be set are: